Email us at [email protected]

 They evaluated him and said something surprising:

-“He’s healthy.
-But there’s a missing link in his development.
+“There’s a missing link in his development.
 He needs to go through specific body-based therapy to trigger speech.”

 And if all of the other things hadn’t helped, how would physical exercises do anything?